nextflow-io/training/docs/advanced/grouping.md

 | view
 ```

-Finally, we can combine these genotyped bams back using `groupTuple` and another bam merge process:
+Finally, we can combine these genotyped bams back using `groupTuple` and another bam merge process.
+We construct our "merge" process that will combine the bam files from multiple intervals:

 ```groovy linenums="1"
 process MergeGenotyped {